gammasoft71/Examples_wxWidgets/README.md

 [PictureBox](src/CommonControls/PictureBox) Shows how to create a wxWidgets CheckBox with wxStaticBitmap.

-[ProgressBar](src/CommonControls/ProgressBar) Shows how to create a wxWidgets ProgressBar with wxGauge.

 [RadioButton](src/CommonControls/RadioButton) Shows how to create a wxWidgets RadioButton with wxRadioButton.

 [RichTextBox](src/CommonControls/RichTextBox) Shows how to create a wxWidgets RichTextBox with wxRichTextCtrl.